jumping/port_exporter/README.md

 web.telemetry-path | Path under which to expose metrics. probe              | port or ip:port for probing status             | value for result, if 0 time for connection opening will be used

+## Notice

+Do not use make command to build code, it does not work well.
+Instead, running `go build port_exporter.go` to compile runnable code.